Question: Who can be a California Destination Imagination Appraiser?

 Question: Can the Team Manager be the team-supplied Appraiser?

-Answer: Silicon Valley teams are required to have at least one Team Manager that is 18 years or older and no longer in high school.
-If your team has more than one Team Manager over the age of 18 and no longer in high school, one may be the team-designated Appraiser.
+Answer: Silicon Valley teams are required to have at least one Team Manager that is 18 years or older, no longer in high school, is identified by California DI as passing a Level 3 Verified Volunteers Background Check, and is Registered as the Team Manager for the team’s unique Team Number.
+If your team has more than one Team Manager Registered at register.caldi.org that meets all of these qualifications, then one may be the team-designated Appraiser.
 The other one will be responsible for the team at the tournament.

 Question: If the team advances to the State Tournament, can the team-supplied Appraiser be different?

-Answer: Teams advancing to the California State Tournament must supply one trained and experienced Appraiser to serve at the California State Tournament.
+Answer: Teams advancing to the California State Tournament must supply one trained and experienced Appraiser that is Registered as an Appraiser and identified by California DI as passing a Level 2 Verified Volunteers Background Check to serve at the California State Tournament.
 This Appraiser must be trained and experienced with the Challenges and materials for the current Destination Imagination program year.
 When the team registers for the California State Tournament, the Team Manager will identify the team-supplied Appraiser for the California State Tournament.
 The team-supplied Appraiser that was trained and Appraised at the Silicon Valley tournament meets this qualification.
 However, if this Appraiser is not available to appraise at the California State Tournament, the team needs to locate another Appraiser that meets the requirement.

 Question: If the team advances to the Global Tournament, is the team required to provide a trained and experienced Appraiser?

 Answer: No, the California State Tournament is as far as the California Appraiser Policy extends.
 Teams advancing to Global Tournament do not need to provide Appraisers or Officials.
-The team’s only responsibility is registering on time, making travel arrangements for the team and the Team Challenge solution, and enjoying their trip to Knoxville, Tennessee.
+The team’s only responsibility is registering on time, making travel arrangements for the team and the Team Challenge solution, and enjoying their trip to Kansas City, Missouri.

 Question: Where is the complete California Destination Imagination Appraiser Policy posted?